U

 What is the tapered Annual Allowance?

-High earners may have a reduced (tapered) Annual Allowance.
-The taper applies when your threshold income exceeds £200,000 and your adjusted income exceeds £260,000.
-For every £2 of adjusted income above £260,000, the AA reduces by £1, down to a minimum of £10,000.
-If your adjusted income reaches £360,000 or more, your AA is capped at £10,000.
+High earners get a reduced AA.
+The taper bites when threshold income exceeds £200,000 and adjusted income exceeds £260,000.
+For every £2 of adjusted income above £260,000 the AA falls by £1, down to a minimum of £10,000 once adjusted income reaches £360,000.

 Sources